 This vegan butternut squash risotto is for those of you who are too overwhelmed (by life in modern times?) to stand over a hot stove and stir for half an hour.
 This easy risotto isn’t made in the traditional way, but it still turned out delicious.

 This dish is pure comfort food and makes for a filling and delicious dinner or lunch.
 You can make a big pot of this on the weekend and reheat the leftovers all week, or pack portions for work or school lunches.
 Or serve this is a festive vegan Thanksgiving main or side dish.

 This really is a complete one pot meal, in and of itself, especially if you garnish it with a generous handful of chopped nuts (I went for pecans, but walnuts or pine nuts would be delicious).
-Nuts are a healthy way to round out this vegan butternut squash risotto and add some healthy fats and protein to this meal.
+Nuts are a healthy way to round out this vegan butternut squash risotto and add some protein to this meal.

-My goal with this recipe was to create a version of risotto that doesn’t require constant stirring.
+My goal with this no stir risotto recipe was to create a version of risotto that doesn’t require constant stirring.
 Something easy where you give the onions, garlic, and rice a quick sauté for a couple of minutes and then plunk the rest of the ingredients in a pot, cover it, set a timer, and walk away until it’s ready.
 This no stir risotto method is so much more manageable for me compared to the traditional method and I love how the butternut squash sort of melts into the rice.

 I opted to use coconut milk in this vegan butternut squash risotto recipe because it give it a nice creaminess and also complements the flavours of the butternut squash and fresh basil nicely.
 You can easily substitute almond milk, soy milk or any other plant based milk you like.
 Or you can leave out the vegan milk altogether and replace it with a cup of vegan gluten free vegetable broth or just plain water.